Bounds for the local properties problem for difference sets: Discussion of consequences

 \begin{proof} Let $r$ be the remainder when $k$ is divided by $2^t$, so that $0 \leq r < 2^t$.
 Then applying Theorem \ref{thm:lower-bound} to $k - r$ (which is divisible by $2^t$) gives

 Meanwhile, by repeatedly applying Fact \ref{fact:monotonicity-k}, we have

 for all $\ell$.
 Since $r < 2^t$, we have so combining \eqref{eqn:k-r-lower} and \eqref{eqn:lifting-r} gives the desired bound.
-(It is possible to improve the lower-order terms in our expression for $\ell$ by being slightly more careful with these bounds; but only the leading term matters for the following analysis, so we use the above expression for $\ell$ because it is simpler than the optimized one.) \end{proof}
+(It is possible to improve the lower-order terms in our expression for $\ell$ by being slightly more careful with these bounds; but only the leading term matters for the following analysis, so we use the above expression for $\ell$ because it is simpler.) \end{proof}

 Using this, we can immediately deduce Corollary \ref{cor:nc-threshold}, which essentially states that for any given constant $c$, the threshold for $\Omega(n^c)$ is quadratic in $k$ (the precise statement is slightly stronger than this).